abhi0395/mycv/README.md

 ## Research Interests

-Observational galaxy formation and evolution, circumgalactic and intergalactic medium, quasar absorption lines, spectral fitting methods for large surveys, data science methods, cosmology
+I am an astrophysicist and data scientist with expertise in scientific software development and large-scale spectroscopic data analysis.
+My research focuses on observational galaxy formation and evolution, the circumgalactic and intergalactic medium, quasar absorption lines, and cosmology.
+I develop scalable tools and pipelines to extract physical insights from large surveys like DESI and SDSS, with the goal of understanding gas flows around galaxies, the cosmic metal cycle, and feedback mechanisms across cosmic time.

-## Positions
+## Professional Experience

 <div class="list">